yrawatyt/altius_assignment/README.md

 A simple blog API built with Express and MongoDB, using Mongoose for data modeling.

+NOTE : in server.js i have implemented using mongodb as database. while in temp.js i have not used any database (used local storage). both are tested and working.

 ## Features

 - CRUD operations for blog posts